 - C-section injuries (including delayed C-section injuries)

-- Brachial plexus injuries (Erb’s Palsy)
+- Brachial plexus injuries (Erb’s palsy)

 Many of these injuries can be caused by negligent medical care, including cases of a doctor’s failure to identify or monitor serious complications, negligent use of forceps or vacuum extractors, failure to perform a timely C-section, improper use of labor-inducing drugs (including Pitocin), and other forms of substandard care.

 No, birth defects are distinctly different from birth injuries in that they are present before birth (congenital).
-Often, birth defects are the result of genetic abnormalities (including those without medical explanation), which means families don’t typically have valid claims for compensation.
+Often, birth defects result from genetic abnormalities (including those without medical explanation), which means families don’t typically have valid claims for compensation.
 However, there are some cases where birth defects may have been caused by the negligence of others, particularly in cases involving exposure to harmful substances caused by dangerous drugs or harmful materials.
 Those cases, unlike birth injury cases, generally focus largely on product liability laws rather than medical malpractice.

-What Are The Signs of Birth Injury?
+What Are the Signs of Birth Injury?

-A variety of injuries can occur during the birth of your child.
+Various injuries can occur during the birth of your child.
 From bruising to broken bones, from severe brain damage to stillbirth, many things can go wrong during labor and delivery and result in lifelong struggles for your newborn and your family.

 Not all birth injuries rise to the level of medical malpractice or negligence.
 If you believe a medical mistake may be to blame for your child’s injuries, our lawyers would be happy to discuss your legal options during a complimentary consultation.